 Each year the Catholic Campaign for Human Development awards the Cardinal Bernardin New Leadership Award to a Catholic young adult who works creatively to address the root causes of poverty in his or her community.
-Ogechi Akalegbere was the recipient of the 2021 Cardinal Bernardin New Leadership Award for her work to empower low-income parents and her efforts to fight racism in the Archdiocese of Washington.
+Father Guillermo Treviño, Jr. of the diocese of Davenport was the recipient of the 2022 Cardinal Bernardin New Leadership Award for his work empowering vulnerable and excluded immigrant workers of Eastern Iowa.
 How can you get involved in your parish or community's efforts to address poverty?